S-B-Iqbal/Spindle-Detection/README.md

 ## Workflow

 ### 1. Exploratory Data Analysis:**
-    - I try to look into any patterns or Trends in the Data from a Descriptive perspective.
+    - Data analysis for Trends and Patterns from a Descriptive perspective.
 ### 2. Statistical Analysis:
     - 5 Point Summary: Stating the Mean, Median, Min, Mix and Standard Deviation of the Sample.
     - Feature Engineering: Created several features for future analysis based on stated Assumptions.